 - Make fish taco mini "bites" by using tortilla chips that are bowl- or shell-shaped.

-How Can I Use Leftover Ancho Fish with Slaw and Avocado?
+How Can I Use Leftovers?

 I'm going to be perfectly honest with you — I never have any leftovers.
 No, that's not entirely true.
 I do sometimes have some food left over.
 I don't think leftover fish keeps for all that long, so my suggestion is to plan on eating it the very next day.
 The same advice goes for the slaw and avocado.
 Actually, when using avocados, I tend to only slice up as much as I'm going to eat for that meal because leftover avocado doesn't keep well.